NativeScript/docs-v7/plugins/plugin-sanity-check.md

      └── package.json
 ```

-> **NOTE**: It is very handy to have the plugin and demo application(s) in same repository.
+> **NOTE**: It is very handy to have the plugin and demo application(s) in the same repository.
 The [NativeScript official plugins seed](https://github.com/NativeScript/nativescript-plugin-seed#plugin-folder-structure) defines this structure so if the plugin is based on it, the plugin’s source and the demo app are nicely organized.

 In order to ease the process add the following scripts in `package.json` file under `src` folder (the plugins source folder).